minalguhe/Python-Scripts/README.md

 Akamai Purge By URL script is intended to simplify purging multiple URLs at once in Akamai Staging or the Production environment, instead of having to do it one at a time through the Akamai Control Center UI.

-## Sample output for purging 3 URLs at a time
+## Sample output for purging 3 URLs at a time :slightly_smiling_face:

 >{"httpStatus":201,"detail":"Request accepted","supportId":"edus-SDZZcJTG25s6Ggc3eN2Ezi","purgeId":"edus-SDZZcJTG25s6Ggc3eN2Ezi","estimatedSeconds":5}